Jyny/New-Tab-with-chrome-apps/README.md

 #New Tab with chrome apps#

-this version doesn't require any permission
+The version that doesn't require any permission

 ##Installation##